shichongrui/saws/README.md

 This will initialize any new service in your `saws.js` config file as well as stand up local infrastructure to begin development.

+### Using libraries <a id='using-libraries'>

+Most SAWS services also come with libraries that make it quick and easy to connect to your SAWS services.

 ### Deploy my app <a id='deploy'>

 Once your ready to deploy to AWS, make sure your AWS config is set up and run: